 COVID-19 Reopening Matrix

-• Negative COVID-19 PCR test results (in English or Russian), from a test conducted no more than three calendar days before entry, for all foreign nationals.
+• Negative COVID-19 PCR test results (in English or Russian), from a test conducted no more than three calendar days before entry is required for all foreign nationals.
 This includes passengers in transit.
-Those travelling by air must show negative test results when boarding.
+Those traveling by air must show negative test results when boarding.

-- Russian nationals may enter without a negative COVID-19 PCR test, but are then required to complete a COVID-19 PCR test within three days of entry, and another one within five days of entry, and upload the test results into the form available on the Gosuslugi government portal.
+- Russian nationals can enter without a negative COVID-19 PCR test, but must undergo a COVID-19 PCR test within three days of entry, and another one within five days of entry.
+Results must be uploaded into the form available on the Gosuslugi government portal.
 Affected individuals complete home quarantine until negative test results are available.

 • On-arrival COVID-19 test for travelers from India.
 Travelers quarantine until they receive a negative test result.